input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-Capabilities.md

 ❗️ The node is made available for early integration, QA & DevOps activities.
-Further security, performance and general testing is required across all components for test and mainet ready ❗️
+Further security, performance and general testing is required across all components ahead of a test and mainet launch ❗️

 # Independent Node Cluster Capabilities 📦